-The parameter $\lambda$ is a positive number, which penalizes variability in the growth component series.
-The larger the value of $\lambda$ , the smoother is the solution series.
-Moreover, as $\lambda$ approaches infinity, the limit of the solutions for Equation (4) is the least squares of a linear time trend model.
+The parameter λ is a positive number, which penalizes variability in the growth component series.
+The larger the value of λ , the smoother is the solution series.
+Moreover, as λ approaches infinity, the limit of the solutions for Equation (4) is the least squares of a linear time trend model.
 On the other hand, as the smoothing factor approaches zero, the function is minimized by eliminating the difference between actual and potential output that is making potential output equal to actual output.
-In most empirical works, the value of $\lambda$ is 1000 for annual data.
+In most empirical works, the value of $\lambda = 1000$ is chosen when using annual data.

-The HP method has been used in a number of empirical studies.
-The popularity of this method is due to its flexibility in tracking the characteristics of the fluctuations in trend output.
+The HP method has been used in a number of empirical studies.12 The popularity of this method is due to its flexibility in tracking the characteristics of the fluctuations in trend output.
 The advantage of the HP filter is that it renders the output gap stationary over a wide range of smoothing values and it allows the trend to change overtime.

-The HP method has its weaknesses as well.
-First relates to the smoothing weight $(\lambda)$ ; as to how $\lambda$ affects responsive potential output to movements in actual output.
+The HP method, however, is far from ideal.
+The first weakness of the HP method relates to the smoothing weight (λ); as to how λ affects responsive potential output to movements in actual output.
 For high smoothing factor, the estimate indicates output above potential, but for moderate or low smoothing, the estimate suggests output below potential.
-Thus, an appropriate smoothing parameter $(\lambda)$ is difficult to identify.
+Thus, an appropriate smoothing parameter (λ) is difficult to identify.

 Another weakness of the HP method is the high end-sample biases, which reflect the symmetric trending objective of the method across the whole sample and the different constraints that apply within the sample and its edges.
-To counter this problem, researchers use output projections to augment the observations.
+To counter this problem, however, researchers use output projections to augment the observations.
 The reliability of measured potential output and output gap would then depend on the accuracy of the forecasts used to avoid the end-sample bias.

-Finally, for integrated or nearly integrated series, it is shown that an arbitrary value of smoothing parameter could lead to spurious cyclicality and an excessive smoothing of structural breaks.
+Finally, for integrated or nearly integrated series, it has been shown that an arbitrary value of smoothing parameter could lead to spurious cyclicality and an excessive smoothing of structural breaks.